MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/09-data-migration-with-mysql-workbench.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Data Migration With MySQL Workbench"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Data Migration With MySQL Workbench"
 description: "Follow all the steps in the Setup guide to create an environment to support the following steps."
 author: SudheeshGH
 ms.author: sunaray